 To report a problem, please use the A2 Fix It website or mobile app, call 734.794.6942, or email CommunityStandards@a2gov.org.

-Within 24-hours, any accumulation of snow greater than 1 inch must be cleared from adjacent sidewalks (A), concrete bus stop walks (B) and crosswalk ramps (C).
+Within 24-hours, any accumulation of snow greater than 1 inch must be cleared by the owner or occupant from adjacent sidewalks (A), concrete bus stop walks (B) and crosswalk ramps (C).
 Any ice accumulations must be treated within 18-hours of forming with sand, salt or other substance, to prevent it from becoming slippery.
 The city is not responsible for clearing mailboxes (D) of snow and/or ice.

 Residents can get a